panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 * The server responds but with an error
 * and more.

 Users are OK to wait up to 8 seconds for simple requests to complete.
-That's why you need to set a timeout on the network requests, and inform the user after 8 seconds about the network problems.
+That's why you need to set a timeout on the network requests and inform the user after 8 seconds about the network problems.

-In this post, I'm going to show you have to use `setTimeout()`, Abort controller and `fetch()` API to start requests with a configurable timeout time.
+In this post, I'm going to show you have to use `setTimeout()`, Abort controller, and `fetch()` API to start requests with a configurable timeout time.

 ## 1. Default fetch() timeout